fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 # Known issues

 * When stoppping/restarting "Somfy Protexial IO Gateway" add-on on Rasperry PI, it can be necessary to physically reboot.
-* "Communication" entities are "Disconnected", when HASS.io is restarted